Written by Tim Povtak | Edited By Walter Pacheco | Last Update: October 24, 2024

 After she was swept away, the couple lived in Switzerland, England, Belgium and Germany – all part of his career path in international business – before returning to France, where they have been the past five years.

-She was diagnosed in April, almost by chance, after seeing a doctor about a bladder infection.
+She was diagnosed with mesothelioma in April, almost by chance, after seeing a doctor about a bladder infection.
 A precautionary ultrasound of her kidneys turned into more thorough tests of her entire abdominal cavity, which revealed a stunning find.

 “When my doctor walked into the room to give me the results, he looked like death.
 His expression told me there was a real problem,” she said.
 “I went in there thinking it might be nothing, a girly cyst or something minor.
 Never did I think it could be a cancer, certainly not mesothelioma.”